BionautNW/main/README.md

-This is a developmental site for omics data collaboration.
+This is a developmental site for omics visualization and data collaboration.